-Tens of thousands of U.S. wildfires burn each year, consuming millions of acres in their paths – and they don’t care if your house is in the way.
-In 2009 alone, more than 78,000 wildfires were reported across the nation, according to the U.S. Fire Administration.
+Tens of thousands of U.S. wildfires burn each year, consuming millions of acres in their paths — and they don’t care if your house is in the way, says the National Fire Protection Association.

 If you live in an area prone to wildfires — which can start with something as small as a discarded cigarette or a spark falling from an ATV onto dry vegetation — being in the know about wildfire preparedness measures could help safeguard your property — and even your life.

-Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.Tips: Survive Wildfire Season Through Preparation and Planning.
+Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”

 For more preparedness tips, visit 20 Days to Ready.